Learn about the Geometry of Motion in an Open Seminar organized by us. Want to Join or learn more? Get all the information here.

 Let's learn how to find the integer solutions of a three variable equation.
 Problem: Consider the following equation: \( (x-y)^2 + (y-z)^2 + (z - x)^2 = 2018 \).
 Find the integer solutions to this three variable equation.
 Discussion: Set x - y = a, y - z = b.
 Then z - x = - […]

-Try this beautiful problem from Geometry based on Rectangle Pattern from AMC-10A, 2016, Problem 10.
+Try this beautiful problem from Geometry based on pentagon and square pattern from AMC-10A, 2001.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from algebra, based on Quadratic equation from AMC-10A, 2005.
+Try this beautiful problem from algebra, based on Sum of the numbers from AMC-10A, 2001.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from the Pre-RMO, 2017 based on Sides of Quadrilateral.
+Try this beautiful problem from algebra, based on algebraic equations from AMC-10A, 2001.
 You may use sequential hints to solve the problem.